gnachman/iterm2-website/source/_includes/3.5/documentation-dynamic-profiles.md

 The easiest way to find the name and legal value of a profile attribute is to copy it from a known-good reference.
 To get the JSON for a profile you already have, follow these steps:

-  1. Open Preferences &gt; Profiles
+  1. Open Settings &gt; Profiles
   2. Select a profile
   3. Open the *Other Actions* menu beneath the list of profiles
   4. Select *Save Profile as JSON*